pyrocko/pyrocko/doc/tutorials/gf_forward.rst

 Forward Modeling synthetic seismograms and displacements
 ========================================================

-Retrieve synthetic seismograms from a local store
+Calculate synthetic seismograms from a local store
 --------------------------------------------------

 .. highlight:: python